hrbrmstr/clandnstine/README.md

 The following functions are implemented:

+  - `gdns_context`: Create a gdns DNS over TLS context and populate it with a resolver for use in resolution functions
   - `gdns_get_address`: Resolve a host to an addrss
+  - `gdns_get_timeout`: Retreive the number of milliseconds to wait for request to return
   - `gdns_lib_version`: Return gdns library version
   - `gdns_query`: Arbitrary DNS queries
+  - `gdns_set_hosts`: Initialized the context’s local names namespace with values from the given hosts file.
+  - `gdns_set_round_robin_upstreams`: Set/unset context to round robin
+    queries over the available upstreams when resolving with the stub resolution type.
+  - `gdns_set_timeout`: Specify the number of milliseconds to wait for request to return
-  - `gdns_resolver`: Create a gdns DNS over TLS context and populate it with a resolver for use in resolution functions
+  - `gdns_update_resolvers`: Changes the list of resolvers in an already created context for use in resolution functions

 ## Installation